dapphub/colony-review/REVIEW.md

 ### Modifiers

 There are a number of assertive modifiers defined in the core sale contract.
-The `nonZeroAddress` modifier is a nice feature.
+The `nonZeroAddress` modifier is a nice feature and we note that https://github.com/ethereum/solidity/issues/2621 is fixed as of solc v0.4.14.

 Some of these modifiers could be combined together, for example `saleNotStopped` could be folded into `saleOpen`.